insidert/insidert/src/content/blog/focus-on-one-thing-at-a-time.md

 Here are a few tips for focusing on one thing at a time:

 - Plan your day ahead of time.
 Decide what you need to accomplish, and then break down each task into smaller steps.
 - Set aside time for each task.
-Don't try to multitask or rush through your work.
+- Don't try to multitask.
 - Eliminate distractions.
-Turn off your phone, close your email, and find a quiet place to work.
+Especially meetings.
+Move all your meeting to the end of the day (If that's possible).
 - Take breaks.
-Get up and move around every 20-30 minutes to avoid burnout.
+Get up and move around every 20-30 minutes.
 - Break down large tasks into smaller steps.
-This will make them seem less daunting and more manageable.
-- Estimate how long each task will take.
-This will help you to plan your time effectively.
-- Reward yourself for completing tasks.
-This will help you to stay motivated and productive.